mjksinc/ButtonGuide-Dev/README.md

 12. Congratualations!
 You've succssfully created a device in IoT Central and configured a rule to be actioned based on events from the button

 ## Generating a SAS Token using Device Provisioning Service
 1. Now you'll need to copy some credentials to connect your device.
-Return to the *Device Explorer*  page by selecting the icon on in the right-side menu
+Return to the *Device Explorer* page by selecting the icon in the right-side menu
 2. Select the device template, then the device you created previously
 3. Click *Connect* on the device screen.
 This will generate credentials for you to create a connection string through the Azure Device Provisioning Service (DPS).
 4. Save the following credentials for later use: